Mediterranean Shipping Company: History

-Mediterranean Shipping Company was founded in Naples in 1970 as a private company by seafaring captain Gianluigi Aponte when he bought his first ship, Patricia, followed by Rafaela, with which Aponte began a shipping line operating between the Mediterranean and Somalia.
+Mediterranean Shipping Company was founded in Naples in 1970 as a private company by seafaring captain Gianluigi Aponte and Rafaela Aponte-Diamant, when they bought their first ship, Patricia, followed by Rafaela, with which Aponte began a shipping line operating between the Mediterranean and Somalia.
 The line subsequently expanded through the purchase of second-hand cargo ships.
 By 1977, the company operated services to northern Europe, Africa and the Indian Ocean.

 In 1978, the headquarters was established in Geneva, Switzerland.
 The expansion continued through the 1980s; by the end of the decade, MSC operated ships to North America and Australia.